Anthony Burns: Aftermath

-As a result of Burns’ trial, Massachusetts passed the most progressive liberty law the nation had seen up until 1854.
+As a result of Burns's trial, Massachusetts passed the most progressive personal liberty law the nation had seen up until 1854.
 The law stated that slave claimants were not allowed to be on state property, fugitive slaves were required to have a trial by jury, and slave claimants had to produce two credible and unbiased witnesses to prove the evidence in their case.
-Burns’ trial was the last rendition hearing for a fugitive slave in Massachusetts.
+Burns's trial was the last rendition hearing for a fugitive slave in Massachusetts.
 Additionally, Loring suffered severe consequences at the hands of abolitionists in Boston.
-Harvard University refused to re-hire Loring in his faculty position in their school, and the Massachusetts legislature voted to remove Loring from his state position as a Probate Judge, but the governor never approved the removal.
+Harvard University refused to re-hire Loring in his faculty position in their school, and the Massachusetts legislature voted to remove Loring from his state position as a probate judge, but the governor never approved the removal.
 However, in 1857, a new governor was elected to the position and signed Loring’s removal address.
-This action prompted severe anger from politicians in Washington, D.C., and President James Buchanan appointed Loring to the Federal Court of Claims when a position opened up.
+This action prompted severe anger from politicians in Washington, D.C., and President James Buchanan appointed Loring to the Federal Court of Claims when a position became open.